-Liverpool forward Mohamed Salah has been included on the six-man shortlist for the PFA Players' Player of the Year award.
+Liverpool forward Mohamed Salah will find out on Sunday whether he has won the PFA Players' Player of the Year award.

-The PFA Players’ Player of the Year will be announced on Sunday April 22 during a special awards ceremony at Grosvenor House in London.
+The PFA Players’ Player of the Year - which is voted for by PFA members from the 92 Premier League and Football League teams - will be announced tonight during a special awards ceremony at Grosvenor House in London.

 The last Liverpool player to take the honour was Luis Suarez in 2013-14.